 While more research is needed, certain foods like ginko biloba and saffron may increase your sex drive.
 However, aphrodisiac foods may also have side effects.

-An aphrodisiac is defined as a food or drug that arouses sexual instinct, brings on desire or increases sexual pleasure or performance.
+An aphrodisiac is a food or drug that arouses sexual instinct, brings on desire, or increases sexual pleasure or performance.

-This article reviews 7 science-backed aphrodisiacs that can boost your libido.
+This article reviews 7 science-backed aphrodisiacs that may boost your libido.

 Maca is a sweet root vegetable with several health benefits.

 In South America, people commonly use it to

 Most studies provided

 Participants generally tolerated these intakes well and experienced few side effects.
 However, more studies are needed to determine safe dosages and long-term effects.

 Maca is a sweet root vegetable that may help boost libido.